Our Members Asked:

 I've heard that rice has high levels of arsenic.
 Does that mean rice bran oil does too?

 Some rice and products made from rice, like rice cakes, flour and cereals, have been found to contain a considerable amount of the heavy metal arsenic - although only a few exceeded the cancer-warning threshold of the State of California (10 mcg per daily serving).

-    ConsumerLab.com routinely tests for arsenic (as well as lead and cadmium) in products that have the potential to be contaminated, including products which contain rice protein concentrate or rice bran, such as protein powders and greens and whole food powders and pills, as well as minerals and herbs.
+ConsumerLab.com routinely tests for arsenic (as well as lead and cadmium) in products that have the potential to be contaminated, including products which contain rice protein concentrate or rice bran, such as protein powders, greens and whole food powders and pills, and plant-based milks, as well as minerals and herbs.